conduition/conduition.io/source/_posts/schnorr.md

 The final aggregated signature is $(R, s)$.

-To verify, recall that a signature $(R, s)$ is valid if:
+To verify, recall that a signature $(R, s)$ from pubkey $D$ is valid on message $m$ if:

 $$e = H(R\ \|\|\ D\ \|\|\ m)$$
 $$sG = R + eD$$

 And this is going to be the case for our aggregated signature.
-Recall how we computed $s$.
+Recall how Alice, Bob and Carol aggregated $s$.

 $$
 \begin{align}